-Whether you're a nature enthusiast, an avid adventurer, or simply seeking tranquility amidst stunning surroundings, Whistler's lakes offer an idyllic escape.
-In this blog, we'll explore the best ways to reach these serene lakes and delve into the exciting activities and experiences they offer.
-Get ready to discover the hidden gems, embark on thrilling explorations, and create unforgettable memories in the magical lakes of Whistler.
+Whether you're a nature lover, an adventurer, or just looking for peace and quiet, Whistler's lakes offer a perfect escape.
+Let's explore the best ways to reach these beautiful lakes and the fun activities they offer.
+Get ready to discover hidden gems, go on exciting adventures, and make unforgettable memories in Whistler's magical lakes.

-Insider Tip: While you are out and exploring Whistler, don't forget to take advantage of the free transit every weekend during the summer (June 15 - September 02, 2024).
+Insider Tip: Take advantage of the free transit every weekend during the summer (June 15 - September 02, 2025).

 LOST LAKE

-- Take the #5 bus from the hotel and walk 13 minutes from Upper Village, or
+Take the #5 bus from the hotel and walk 13 minutes from Upper Village

-*There is no parking at Lost Lake in the summer.
+Note: No parking at Lost Lake in the summer.
+Facilities and Activities

 ALTA LAKE